keyurborad5/keyurborad5.github.io/index.md

 - Analyzed all the processes for General Assembly 3/s/x/y , routes , QPC, QPV , headcounts , for cost saving  the proposal.

-- Working on the simulation of proposed strategy for deploying Autonomous Mobile Robots on the GA3 process routes.
+- Worked on the simulation and  proposed strategy that helped to reduce headcount by implementing optimum number of Autonomous Mobile Robots on the GA3 process routes.

 ***
 <!-- [![Octocat](/assets/img/amstg_dematic.png)](./AMSTG.md) -->